-We have audited, in accordance with the auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the Specifications for Audits of Counties, Cities and Towns, issued by the Auditor of Public Accounts of the Commonwealth of Virginia, the financial statements of the governmental activities, business-type activities, discretely presented component units, each major fund, and the aggregate remaining fund information of the County of Patrick, Virginia as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the County of Patrick, Virginia's basic financial statements and have issued our report thereon dated November 30, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America; the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and the Specifications for Audits of Counties, Cities and Towns, issued by the Auditor of Public Accounts of the Commonwealth of Virginia, the financial statements of the governmental activities, business-type activities, discretely presented component units, each major fund, and the aggregate remaining fund information of the County of Patrick, Virginia as of and for the year ended June 30, 2021, and the related notes to the financial statements, which collectively comprise the County of Patrick, Virginia's basic financial statements and have issued our report thereon dated December 13, 2021.
+Our report includes a reference to other auditors who audited the financial statements of the Patrick County School Activity Fund, as described in our report on the County of Patrick, Virginia's financial statements.
+This report does not include results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.